-State College Areas School District's Behavior ProgramSCASD has adopted a District Wide behavior program philosophy that is a comprehensive effort to integrate critical elements of School Wide Positive Behavior Supports Programs (SWPBS) and utilize common language for the purpose of fostering and maintaining a safe, supportive, nurturing school climate that effectively promotes responsive teaching and learning throughout a students' educational career.
+State College Areas School District's Behavior ProgramSCASD has adopted a District Wide behavior program philosophy that is a comprehensive effort to integrate critical elements of School Wide Positive Behavior Supports Programs (SWPBS) and utilize common language for the purpose of fostering and maintaining a safe, supportive, nurturing school climate that effectively promotes responsive teaching and learning throughout a student's educational career.

-When it comes to bullying, every State College Area School District building has established a school-wide positive behavior supports (SWPBS) program that is unique to the school while still maintaining the common philosophy laid out in our four pillars of instructional focus.
+When it comes to bullying, every State College Area School District building has established a school-wide positive behavior support (SWPBS) program that is unique to the school while still maintaining the common philosophy laid out in our four pillars of instructional focus.
 Two of these pillars are:

 Culture of Trust, Relationships and Collaboration

 Welcoming and Safe Climate for Learning and Work